KyleMit/eleventy-plugin-embed-tweet/readme.md

 ## Usage

-At it's simplest, you should just be able to drop in this nunjucks shortcode with a tweet ID which will deliver all the necessary html to embed (must be passed as a string because long numbers will truncate)
+Embed a tweet anywhere you can use nunjucks templates using a shortcode with the tweet id like this:

 ```js
 {% tweet "1188837207206977536" %}
 ```

+> **Note**: ID must be passed as a string because [long numbers will truncate in JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER))

 ### Demo